-To share a serial to LAN easily you'll need a Serial to Ethernet Connector software.
+To share a serial to LAN easily you'll need a Serial over LAN software.
 It is very easy to use:

-- Download Serial to Ethernet Connector from here to install on a computer with a serial port to share and also on a computer that will access the port.
+- Download Serial to Ethernet Connector to install on a computer with a serial port to share and also on a computer that will access the port.

 - On a computer with the port to share choose the Server connection in Serial to Ethernet Connector.
 After customizing the settings click "Create connection" in Main window.

 - On another computer that will be connecting to the shared port create “Client” connection.
 Make sure that remote hostname and port number are the ones you've set in server machine configuration.